-Recently, G-protein coupled receptor 55 (GPR55) has been proposed as a potential cannabinoid receptor.
-It has even been given the moniker CB3 receptor.
-Elevated GPR55 was displayed in several ovarian cancer cell lines and seems to have a critical role in regulating cell proliferation.
-It was also shown that the expression of CB1 receptors increased in malignant ovarian tumors.
+A recent theory suggests that G-protein coupled receptor 55 (GPR55) could be a potential cannabinoid receptor.
+Some in the science community are even calling it the CB3 receptor.
+Elevated GPR55 was on display in several ovarian cancer cell lines and seems to have a critical role in regulating cell proliferation.
+Research also shows that the expression of CB1 receptors increased in malignant ovarian tumors.

 Available data demonstrates that the endocannabinoid system plays a decisive role in the development and progression of the gynecological malignancies.
 It appears to have several anti-tumor strategies, including killing cancer cells, anti-metastatic effects, and inhibiting the formation of blood vessels that promote metastasis.
 The ECS also seems to interfere with some of the key cellular traits of cancer cells, including invasion and adhesion.

-Cannabinoids, such as THC and CBD, are able to signal the same receptors that anandamide and 2-AG do.
+Certain cannabinoids are able to signal the same receptors that anandamide and 2-AG do.
+These are THC (the famous intoxicating compound responsible for getting you high) and CBD (the non-intoxicating substance with a large range of health benefits).
 This suggests that there is a place for cannabinoid therapy in reducing the aggression and development of gyno cancers.
-More research, including cannabinoid replacement therapy, needs to be completed before recommendations can be made.
+More research — including cannabinoid replacement therapy — needs to occur before there are recommendations put forward.